|The Weekly Poetry Contest Submission Guidelines

 A project of Wax Poetry and Art.
 Published and edited by Kirk Ramdath.

-All participants are added to the Wax Poetry and Art email list.
+All participants are added to The Weekly Poetry Contest email list.

 Sponsored by: Wax Poetry and Art

 Contest Status: Open.